kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

             - [amazon-vpc-cni-k8s](https://github.com/aws/amazon-vpc-cni-k8s)

         !!!note ""
             `ip` mode is required for sticky sessions to work with Application Load Balancers.
-The Service type can both bother `NodePort` and `ClusterIp` when using `ip` mode.
+The Service type does not matter, when using `ip` mode.

     !!!example
         ```